WeronikaBrozek/todo-list-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To-Do List is a simple app, the only thing that it does is looking awesome.
-You can't use it as for know functionality is not added yet.
+You can't use it as for now functionality is not added yet.

 Link to the app: [To-Do List]( https://weronikabrozek.github.io/todo-list-react/)